9fogel/nodejs2023Q2-service/README.md

 ```
 npm run scan
 ```
+**NB** This functionality require login into your DockerHub account, otherwise it will be suggested to login within terminal

 ## Problem solving with Docker
 1. In case of issues with Docker please clean docker cashe